berry6668/Group46/README.md

 ## Acknowledgements
 This project was developed by Group 46.

-Group member:Yiyan Ge, Ge Lin, Zhu Jiang, Tianle Feng
+Group member:Yiyan Ge, Ge Lin, Jiang Zhu, Tianle Feng

 We thank the Intelligent Robotics teaching team for their guidance and support.